JackKell/ProgrammingLessons/lesson1.md

 ## Operators

 ### Basic Arithmetic Operators
-Python (like almost all programming languages) have most of the basic mathematical operators built into the language.
+Python, like almost all programming languages, have most of the basic mathematical operators built into the language.
 For example:

 #### Addition:
 ```python